+Estates to minimize cost of efforts to market said homes.
+The angles that can be achieved by means of sUASs give a home buyer an extended feeling of the property within.
 The impact to society, financial and otherwise, would be extremely minimal.
-Indeed, it's been demonstrated that sUASs have the ability to drastically increase the information available to policymakers at a fraction of the cost of measuring this data by terrestrial means.
+Indeed, it's been demonstrated that sUASs have the ability to drasticially increase the information availible to policymakers at a fraction of the cost of measuring this data by terrestrial means.
 One such impact would be inconvenience to directly proximal and non-essential personnel that would be displaced from public or business owned property if it is deemed to be unsafe.
 In this case we relay our needs for a flight zone with the requirement that it be safe from casual intrusions and allow the business time to shift operations in order to minimize potential safety issues.
 This is best performed with the aid of safety personnel that actively steer non-essential persons around the flight zone.

-1. The effect of an exemption for Hovershotsapv on the quality of the natural and social environments
+1. The effect of an exemption for B & N Aerial Innovations on the quality of the natural and social environments

 Utilizing sUASs minimizes the requirement for conventional aircraft.
-This eliminates the need for an onboard pilot, time consuming adherence to regulations surrounding bookkeeping and submission of flight paths to local civilian or military airports, and detrimental effects to the environment caused by operating a combustible fuel based, large scale aircraft, with restrictions on the proximity to the target for remote sensing.
+This eliminates the need for an on board pilot, time consuming adherance to regulations surrounding bookeeping and submission of flight paths to local civiliar or military airports, and detrimental effects to the environment caused by operating a combustible fuel based, large scale aircraft, with restrictions on the proximity to the target for remote sensing.